undefinedhashtag/charts/charts/keycloak/README.md

 `keycloak.tolerations` | Node taints to tolerate | `[]`
 `keycloak.podLabels` | Extra labels to add to pod | `{}`
 `keycloak.podAnnotations` | Extra annotations to add to pod.
-Values are passed through the `tpl` function | `{}` `keycloak.hostAliases` | Mapping between IP and hostnames that will be injected as entries in the pod's hosts files | `[]` `keycloak.enableServiceLinks` | Indicates whether information about services should be injected into pod's environment variables, matching the syntax of Docker links | `false`
+Values are passed through the `tpl` function | `{}` `keycloak.statefulsetAnnotations` | Extra annotations to add to statefulset.
+Values are passed through the `tpl` function | `{}`
+`keycloak.hostAliases` | Mapping between IP and hostnames that will be injected as entries in the pod's hosts files | `[]` `keycloak.enableServiceLinks` | Indicates whether information about services should be injected into pod's environment variables, matching the syntax of Docker links | `false`
+`keycloak.proxyAddressForwarding` | Enables proxy address forwarding if your instance is running behind a reverse proxy | `true`
-`keycloak.restartPolicy` | Pod restart policy.
-One of `Always`, `OnFailure`, or `Never` | `Always` `keycloak.serviceAccount.create` | If `true`, a new service account is created | `false` `keycloak.securityContext` | Security context for the entire pod.
+`keycloak.podManagementPolicy` | Pod management policy.
+One of `Parallel` or `OrderedReady` | `Parallel` `keycloak.restartPolicy` | Pod restart policy.
+One of `Always`, `OnFailure`, or `Never` | `Always` `keycloak.serviceAccount.create` | If `true`, a new service account is created | `false` `keycloak.serviceAccount.name` | Name of service account to use.
+If `serviceAccount.create=true`, a new service account is created with this name. | `"default" OR (if serviceAccount.create=true) keycloak.fullname`
+`keycloak.securityContext` | Security context for the entire pod.
 Every container running in the pod will inherit this security context.
 This might be relevant when other components of the environment inject additional containers into running pods (service meshs are the most prominent example for this) | `{fsGroup: 1000}`
 `keycloak.containerSecurityContext` | Security context for containers running in the pod.
 Will not be inherited by additionally injected containers | `{runAsUser: 1000, runAsNonRoot: true}`
 `keycloak.startupScripts` | Custom startup scripts to run before Keycloak starts up | `[]`
 `keycloak.lifecycleHooks` | Container lifecycle hooks.
 Passed through the `tpl` function and thus to be configured a string | ``
+`keycloak.terminationGracePeriodSeconds` | Termination grace period in seconds for Keycloak shutdown.
+Clusters with a large cache might need to extend this to give Infinispan more time to rebalance | `60`
 `keycloak.extraArgs` | Additional arguments to the start command | ``
 `keycloak.livenessProbe` | Liveness probe configuration.
 Passed through the `tpl` function and thus to be configured as string | See `values.yaml`
 `keycloak.readinessProbe` | Readiness probe configuration.
 Passed through the `tpl` function and thus to be configured as string | See `values.yaml`